gladiusio/gladius-cli/README.md

   * `apt-get install git`
 * macOS
   * Comes default with mac but can also be installed via [Homebrew](https://brew.sh/) (`brew install git`)

-#### Change Global Installation Directory

-**This is only necessary for Ubuntu / Linux installs.** Our packages requires some dependencies that require superuser access if installed in the default Ubuntu paths.
-We recommend changing the default installation of global node modules to `~/.npm-global` as stated in the [npm.js docs](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-two-change-npms-default-directory).
-We included the commands below:

-* Run `mkdir ~/.npm-global`
-* Run `npm config set prefix '~/.npm-global'`
-* Add `export PATH=~/.npm-global/bin:$PATH` to your `.profile` of `.zshrc` file
-* Run `source ~/.profile`

-Another option is to use [NVM](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-one-reinstall-with-a-node-version-manager) to handle permissions.

 ## Setup